Scalable Second Order Optimization for Deep Learning: Introduction

-We provide solutions to practical concerns and challenges that arise in implementing and using second-order methods in immense scale.
-Our concrete focus will be on the Shampoo algorithm, but most of the challenges we address are faced by any attempt to implement a second-order method.
-These include: \begin{itemize}[nosep] \item We replace expensive spectral decompositions (SVD) with an efficient iterative method for computing roots of PSD matrices. \item To further mitigate the runtime cost of computing the above root computation, we design and implement an asynchronous version of the algorithm.
-This approach exploits the heterogeneity and computing power of CPU-Accelerator coupled architectures. \item We extend Shampoo in a number of ways so as to make it applicable to a larger range of deep architectures; in particular, this extension facilitates the usage of the algorithm for training very large embedding layers. \item We describe practical challenges and limitations of the algorithm in its current form, which we argue could be useful in the design of next generation hardware architecture with increased on-chip memory and higher precision matrix multiplies. \end{itemize}
+We provide solutions to practical concerns and challenges that arise in implementing and using second-order methods at large scale.
+Our focus will be on the Shampoo algorithm, but most of the challenges we address are relevant to the implementation of many other second-order methods. \begin{itemize} \item We design and implement a pipelined version of the optimization algorithm, critically exploiting the heterogeneity and computing power of CPU-Accelerator coupled architectures; \item We extend Shampoo in a number of ways so as to make it applicable to a larger range of deep architectures; in particular, the extensions allow Shampoo to be used for training very large layers such as embedding layers ubiquitous in language and translation models; \item We replace expensive spectral decompositions (e.g. SVD) used for manipulating preconditioners with an efficient and numerically-stable iterative method for computing roots of PSD matrices; \item We describe practical challenges and limitations we faced in our design, which we argue could be useful for the design considerations of next-generation accelerator hardware architectures. \end{itemize}

-Applying our novel distributed implementation of the modified algorithm, we demonstrate superior performance on very large training problems in machine translation.
-Our implementation achieves \emph{up to 1.67x speedup in training time} compared to the best published optimizer.
-Moreover, our implementation runs considerably faster (in total wall-clock time) than {\em any} first order method while achieving on par or better accuracy.

-To the best of our knowledge, our design and implementation is the first to demonstrate the power and scalability of second-order methods in practice, with its actual wall-time beating all widely-used first-order methods on problems with very large number of parameters and examples.
+Our distributed implementation demonstrates significant improvements in performance, both in terms of number of steps, and often in actual wall-clock time, on some extremely large deep learning tasks: \begin{itemize} \item \emph{Machine translation}: We trained Transformer models \citep{vaswani2017attention} on the WMT'14 English to French translation task \citep{bojar2014wmt14} in \emph{half as many steps} compared to the state-of-the-art (well tuned Adam).
+Our overall training wall-time reductions were: Transformer: 45\% reduction ($\sim$12hrs to 6.7hrs), Transformer-Big: 37\% reduction ($\sim$47hrs to 29.5hrs).